 That’s about it really, not too scary and fairly simple to get into once you play with the animator a little.
 Where the real fun begins is once you notice these little ‘R’ buttons scattered around the place.
 ‘R’ = Random.

 How it works is you choose the elements of your creation you want to randomise by engaging the ‘R’ buttons, and then hit the large Random button at the top of the screen – and everything goes mad.
 It’s a brilliant system for creating totally new sounds, but very heavy-handed and a shame you can’t dial the amount of randomness applied.
 As always though, totally aimed at creating brand-new sounds and textures.

 Included are some basic effects at the bottom of the instrument – comp, EQ, distortion, Phaser, delay and reverb.
 A stereo widener and hi/low pass filters.
 All useful stuff.

 Easy, amazing results from doing pretty much anything.
-You literally cannot create a bad sound with Xosphere – as long as you’re into atmospheric style pads.
-Even though this is a single instrument, you can actually load multiple instances and save them as a multi, presuming your PC can handle it, there are simply no limitations on how far you can go.’m constantly amazed by anything Sample Logic creates, and Xosphere is no exception.
-Due to the nature of this instrument you may spend more time then you’d like experimenting, and if all you’re after is a simple pad sound, this would be the wrong libray to use.
+You literally cannot create a bad sound with Xosphere – as long as you’re into atmospheric-style pads.
+Even though this is a single instrument, you can actually load multiple instances and save them as a multi, presuming your PC can handle it, there are simply no limitations on how far you can go.
+I’m constantly amazed by anything Sample Logic creates, and Xosphere is no exception.
+Due to the nature of this instrument, you may spend more time than you’d like experimenting, and if all you’re after is a simple pad sound, this would be the wrong library to use.